The best hygge food trips to take this winter

 Our food trips with olive often include a dose of “hygge”, that Danish word that encompasses life’s simple pleasures.
 In Nordic countries, and Denmark in particular, people are good at taking time to enjoy these little distractions from everyday stress – lighting candles for dinner, sitting in a cosy chair to enjoy a cup of coffee or going for a phone-free walk.
 Hygge is not exclusive to the Nordic countries. though.
 Below are a range of trips from the UK, France and beyond that have given us that cosy “hygge” glow.
+Read our guide then discover the best spots for winter sun and Gurd Loyal's culinary hotspots.

 North Jutland, Denmark